opendocsg/slw-judgments-backfill/2003_SGHC_280/report.md

  The policy of the legislature is that, in the case of certain minor offences, where the interests of the public are not vitally affected , the complainant should be permitted to come to terms with the party against whom he complains. [emphasis added]

-24     In _PP v Norzian bin Bintat_ [1995] 3 SLR 462, I laid down several general principles with regard to the composition of offences.
+24     In _PP v Norzian bin Bintat_ <span class="citation">[1995] 3 SLR 462</span>, I laid down several general principles with regard to the composition of offences.
 It was held at p 475:

 [I]n the absence of aggravating factors, the courts should lean towards the granting of consent in cases where the public interest does not figure strongly.